JoshRay27/DataSci_3000_project/README.txt

 File Structure

-venv/
-archive/ -- this is the downloaded file from kaggle .gitignore -- don't upload images to github. add them to your ignore file.
+venv/ - virtual envirmoent you make yourself archive/ -- this is the downloaded file from kaggle .gitignore -- file tells github which files not to include in your add .

+## the data folder youll have to contruct yourself from the archive folder ##
-                github wont let you do it anyway data/ - folder holding all images in there class folder 0/ - folder conatains all images for that class img1.jpg
+data/ - folder holding all images in there class folder
+    0/ - folder conatains all images for that class img1.jpg